consoledotdev/home/content/server-monitoring/_index.md

 #### Everything else

-The best monitoring tools in 2021 don't just monitor servers, they also have lots of other features.
+The best monitoring tools in {{< year >}} don't just monitor servers, they also have lots of other features.
 These include incident management, runbooks, team collaboration, machine learning for anomaly detection and suggested remediations, error tracking, and many other complementary features.